-One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to us protein powder.
+One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to use protein powder.

 Many studies over the years have demonstrated the importance of protein in the diet if you want to retain or build muscle.

-The best protein powder will depend on a few of your personal preferences and tastes (even experts can’t recommend the best protein powder for everyone).
-Below is a protein powder comparison chart that will allow you to easily compare different leading products.
+The best protein powder will depend on a few of your personal preferences and tastes (even experts can’t agree on the best supplement for everyone).
+Below is a comparison chart that will allow you to easily compare different leading products.

 The Ultimate Protein Powder Comparison Chart

 The table below is a result of a lot of research, but it’s only part of it.
-Instead of overloading you with information, I have only included the highest rated and most effect protein powders on the market.
-If you want to see more, refer to this full table of powders.
+Instead of overloading you with information, I have only included the highest rated and most effect supplements on the market.
+If you want to see more, refer to this complete table of powders.

 NOW Foods Whey Protein Isolate 5 Whey Unflavored 25 1 $$$ 4.6 Optimum Nutrition 100% Whey Gold Standard 5 Whey Many 23 3 $$$ 4.5 Body Fortress Whey Protein Powder 2 Whey Vanilla 26 2 $$$ 4.4 Garden of Life Garden of Life Raw Organic Protein 1.37 Plant Vanilla 17 0 $$ 4 Dymatize Nutrition Elite 4.5 Whey Many 21 4 $$ 4 Optimum Nutrition 100% Casein Protein 4 Casein Many 24 0 $$$ 4.3

 I’ve included the following 9 columns in the chart: